 New Teacher Tip: Be a Lifelong Learner

-Be willing to try new things and adapt your instruction to meet the needs of your students.
-Every school year and every student will be different, so it is important to differentiate and learn how to do that effectively.
+Be willing to try new thinaren’t adapt your instruction to meet the needs of your students.
+Every school year, every student will be different, so it is essential to differentiate and learn how to do that effectively.

-Educational trends come and go, but it is a good idea to stay on top of the quality ones.
+Educational trends come and go, but it’s a good idea to stay on top of quality ones.
 Seek professional development opportunities if they become available.
-Ask your administrators if you can attend a conference you have heard great things about.
+Ask your administrators if you can attend a conference about which you have heard great things.

 Set out to continue learning in different ways.
 Observing teachers in other classrooms, reading the latest research-based educational literature, and subscribing to educational podcasts and blog posts are great ways to stay informed.